 Pictures by Steve Natale & Horatio Fitz-Simon

 It is rumored that this car enjoyed celebrity status and may have been owned by none other than the late, great John Wayne.
 Whilst we have been unable to substantiate this, the rumor has surrounded the car for years.
 Researching the history, a previous owner describes our 300 as having being bought from a John Wayne sale in the early 1980’s.
-Seemingly substantiating this are many stickers and VIP passes to membership of the prestigious Balboa Bay Club of Newport Beach, California, which for many years was the hang out of such stars as Humphrey Bogart, Lauren Bacall, James Cagney – and of course the Duke himself, not only was he a member, but an acting governor in his time; a true VIP.
+Seemingly substantiating this are many stickers and VIP passes to membership of the prestigious Balboa Bay Club of Newport Beach, California…but his ownership can only be seen as a rumor…..The Balboa Bay club, for many years, was the chosen hang out of such stars as Humphrey Bogart, Lauren Bacall, James Cagney – and of course the Duke himself, not only was he a member, but also an acting governor in his time; a true VIP.

 Our car comes with all of its factory documentation: the steel data card, or “Credents plate”, is still attached to its card folder-unused, the toolkit and even the hangtags for the factory optioned Koolmeister AC system are present and beautifully preserved.
 Factory options include a passenger head rest and tinted glass, which make for a lovely specification.
 A look under the hood sees Mercedes typical “show car” attention to detail: the motor having a semi-gloss-black painted valve cover, polished inlet manifold, and chromed fuel lines, bolts and fittings throughout.